Many tourists love Bangkok for its brilliant shopping opportunities.

-Part theme park, part water park, Siam Park City is just outside the city in Khan Na Yao district.
+Part UK-style theme park, part water park, Siam Park City is just outside the city in Khan Na Yao district.
 Adventurous kids will love the Vortex rollercoaster (one of the two largest looping coasters in the world) while younger tots will have fun spotting wildlife and ancient creatures in the animatronic attractions, Africa Adventure and Jurassic Adventure.

 Explore their artistic side